CSC522-Data-mining-NCSU/Rotten-Tomatoes-crawler/README.md

 # Rotten-Tomatoes-crawler
-A crawler for obtaining basic movie info from Rotten Tomatoes.
+Step1: Create a crawler for obtaining basic movie info from Rotten Tomatoes.
+Step2: Move data to MySQL
+Step3: Calculate the repuations of each users using Hamer and Lauw's algorithms.